-In February 2015, the FASB issued ASU No. 2015-02, which amends FASB ASU Topic 810, Consolidations.
+In February 2015, the FASB issued ASU No. 2015-02, which amends FASB ASC Topic 810, Consolidations.
 This ASU amends the current consolidation guidance, including introducing a separate consolidation analysis specific to limited partnerships and other similar entities.
-This ASU requires that limited partnerships and similar legal entities provide partners with either substantive substantive kick-out rights or substantive participating rights over the general partner in order to be considered a voting interest entity.
+This ASU requires that limited partnerships and similar legal entities provide partners with either substantive kick-out rights or substantive participating rights over the general partner in order to be considered a voting interest entity.
 The specialized consolidation model and guidance for limited partnerships and similar legal entities have been eliminated.
 There is no longer a presumption that a general partner should consolidate a limited partnership.
 For limited partnerships and similar legal entities that qualify as voting interest entities, a limited partner with a controlling financial interest should consolidate a limited partnership.
-A controlling financial interest that provides substantive kick-out rights.
+A controlling financial interest may be achieved through holding a limited partner interest that provides substantive kick-out rights.
 The standard is effective for annual periods beginning after December 15, 2015.
-We are currently evaluating the standard and the impact on our consolidated financial statements and footnote disclosures.
+We believe that the adoption of this guidance will not have a material effect on our consolidated financial position, results of operations, comprehensive income, cash flows and disclosures.